james-cole/manifold-lab/content/home/intro.md

 {{< figure library="true" src="MANIFOLD_logo.jpg" title="" alt="MANIFOLD logo" height=265 width=250 >}}

 ## About the lab
 Welcome to the website of the Machine-learning Artificial Intelligence Neuro Imaging Focusing on Longevity & Dementia (MANIFOLD) Laboratory.
-We are based at University College London, between the Centre for Medical Image Computing (CMCI) and the Dementia Research Centre.
+We are based at University College London, between the Centre for Medical Image Computing (CMIC) and the Dementia Research Centre at the Institute of Neurology.

 {{< figure library="true" src="UCL_logo.png" title="" alt="UCL logo" >}}